When God first called a people out to Himself through the patriarch Abraham, He told him:

 When King Solomon had completed the temple and reigned on the throne of Israel, this promise of God to reach out and bless all the nations and families of the earth began to come true.
 Solomon’s reputation for divinely-gifted wisdom and riches stretched throughout the known world, and people came from all over to Jerusalem to see for themselves.

-Even more important is that when they came, they began to personally experience the God who loves them and grants such wonders.
-Seeing Solomon alone would leave them with a great memory.
-Encountering a loving and powerful God in the process would be a life changing event that they could take with them through eternity.
+Even more important, when they came, they began to personally experience the God who loves them and grants such wonders.
+Just seeing Solomon alone would leave them with a great memory.
+Encountering a loving and powerful God in the process was a life-changing event that they could take with them daily, throughout eternity.

 One of the wealthy and powerful leaders who came to investigate Solomon was the queen of Sheba.

 1 Now when the queen of Sheba heard of the fame of Solomon concerning the name of the Lord, she came to test him with hard questions.
 2 She came to Jerusalem with a very great retinue, with camels that bore spices, very much gold, and precious stones; and when she came to Solomon, she spoke with him about all that was in her heart.
 1 Kings 10:1-2 (NKJV)

 Who was the queen of Sheba?
 She sounds like a fascinating person – highly intelligent and successful, a seeker of wisdom and knowledge, yet having an open and transparent heart full of spiritual receptiveness.
 Sheba may possibly be in Ethiopia, or it may be in Yemen – we do not know for certain.